marcory-hub/hailo_gcp/README.md

 ## A.2.
 [Docker Install of the Hailo Software Suite](https://github.com/marcory-hub/hailo/blob/main/install-hailo-software-suite-on-google-cloud-VM-instance.md)
 _If you're using pay-as-you-go GPU instances, you can skip this section_.

-The suite installation as a Docker file is needed for step 6 optimizing and conversion.

 ## **Option B:** Pay-as-you-go Use of Hailo Software Suite (_with GPU_)

 ## B.1.
 [Using NVIDIA GPUs with Docker on Google Cloud Platform]()